 Go to Filter > Blur > Gaussian Blur, and change the Radius to 2.7.

-9. Render the Scene
+9. How to Render a Scene in Photoshop

 Go to 3D > Render to render the scene.
 The rendering might take a while, but you can stop it any time by pressing the Esc key.

 Click the Create new fill or adjustment layer icon at the bottom of the Layers panel and choose Levels.

 Click the Clip to layer icon, and change the Shadows value to 45 and the Highlights value to 225.